GaloisInc/daedalus/docs/UserGuide.rst

 a *structure type*, also named ``S``, which has two fields, ``x`` and ``y``:
 ``x`` is a byte, while ``y`` is an array of bytes.

-Note that structure fields also introduce a local variable with the same, so later parsers in the sequence may depend on the semantic values in earlier parsers in the sequence.
+Note that structure fields also introduce a local variable with the same name, so later parsers in the sequence may depend on the semantic values in earlier parsers in the sequence.
 For example: